 - 1 1/2 pounds of beef cubed (Chuck roast, top sirloin)

 - 1/2 teaspoon paprika

 - 1 can (227 grams) of tomato sauce (8 oz.)

 - In a heavy-bottomed pot, heat two tablespoons of oil over high heat.
 Add the chopped onion and cook while stirring for 5 minutes.
 Push the onion to one side.

 - Place the cubed meat in the same pot and fry 3 minutes per side, until seared.

 - Stir everything and add the salt, cumin, oregano, and paprika.

-- Dissolve cornstarch in 1 tablespoon cold water in a small cup.
+- Dissolve cornstarch in 1 tablespoon of cold water in a small cup.

-- Add the potatoes, carrots, tomato sauce, the dissolved cornstarch and hot water to the pot.
+- Add the potatoes, carrots, tomato sauce, dissolved cornstarch, and hot water to the pot.
 Stir and distribute well.
-Cover, reduce heat to medium-low and cook covered for 30 minutes.
+Cover, reduce heat to medium-low, and cook covered for 30 minutes.
 Stir occasionally.

 Keywords: chilean beef stew, chilean cuisine